weex1997/MastermindGame/README.md

 > **.NET SDK Required:**
 > .NET SDK (version [insert version] or later)

+## Introduction

+Mastermind is a classic code-breaking logic game I recreated as a terminal-based C# project.
+The game challenges players to decipher a hidden code using logical deduction within a limited number of attempts.

+I developed this project as part of my application to the Savvy Kickstarter Program

 ## How to Run:
 - Clone the repository.
 - Open the terminal and navigate to the project directory.